backstage/backstage/docs/auth/identity-resolver.md

 for looking up users and issuing tokens.
 There are also a number of built-in sign-in resolvers that can be used, which are covered a bit further down.

+Note that while it possible to configure multiple auth providers to be used for sign-in, you should take care when doing so.
+It is best to make sure that the different auth providers either do not have any user overlap, or that any users that are able to log in with multiple providers always end up with the same Backstage identity.

 ### Custom Resolver Example

 Let's look at an example of a custom sign-in resolver for the Google auth provider.